danielhuynh081/danielhuynh081/README.md

 ## Hi there 👋

-- 📖 I’m currently working on a duo programming IDE project for remote paired programming
+- 📖 I’m currently working on a duo programming IDE project for remote paired programming using websockets
 - 🌱 I’m currently refining my C++ skills and brainstorming possible bash script projects
 - 📫 How to reach me danielhuynh082@gmail.com